 |Course code LAWS5063||Units 10||Level 5000||Faculty of Business and LawNewcastle Law School|

-3. Gain an understanding of the impact of family law and law reform in the contemporary context and develop the ability to craft arguments for/ against law reform.
+4. Demonstrate ability to critically evaluate the impact of family law and law reform in the contemporary context and the ability to contribute constructively to law reform in this area.

 2. Marriage, de facto relationships, nullity and divorce